 Coronaviruses in companion animals

-Although SARS-CoV-2 does not seem to play a significant role in causing disease in pets, there are other coronaviruses that do.
+While COVID-19 (caused by the SARS-CoV-2 coronavirus) is primarily a human disease, there are other coronaviruses that play a significant role in causing disease in animals.
 IDEXX RealPCR tests are available for these common coronavirus infections in dogs, cats, ferrets, and horses.
-These tests are specific to various veterinary coronaviruses and do not detect SARS-CoV-2.
-6 The coronaviruses detected by these tests are species-specific and do not infect humans.
+These tests are specific to various veterinary coronaviruses and do not detect SARS-CoV-2.6 The coronaviruses detected by these tests are species-specific and do not infect humans.

 - Canine respiratory coronavirus contributes to canine infectious respiratory disease complex (also known as infectious tracheobronchitis or “kennel cough”).
 It causes clinical signs similar to that of the common cold.
 The IDEXX RealPCR test for canine respiratory coronavirus is included in our Comprehensive Canine Respiratory Disease (CRD) RealPCR Panel.